 How we support the PBIs

-We provide any support the local PBIs require at a national level, including:
+We provide support to the local PBIs, including:

 - supplying data and evidence on the target populations

-- providing guidance around the funding structures that make social investment work.
+- providing guidance around the funding structures that support this approach.